 Wellington is proud to celebrate Women’s History Month in special recognition of the many contributions women have made to our country’s history and heritage.
-The 2021 theme, Valiant Women of the Vote: Refusing to be Silenced celebrates women who have fought for woman’s right to vote in the United States.

 The Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and the United States Holocaust Memorial Museum join in commemorating and encouraging the study, observance, and celebration of the vital role of women in American history.
 Visit the Library of Congress' Women's History Month website to learn more, and to find a list of virtual events and programs.